 Free sanitation will be applicable to registered indigents, a small number of them are using septic tanks.
-In 2019 the municipality installed communal toilets with the assistance of Jasper Solar Park as part of their community uplift, these communal toilets are situated in the informal settlement areas as they do not have access to services.
+In 2019 the municipality installed communal toilets with the assistance of Jasper Solar Park as part of their community uplift, these communal toilets are situated in the informal settlement areas as they do not have access to services which are currently being serviced by the municipality.
 There is an average of 45 households that are using pit toilets in the jurisdiction of the municipality that needs to be connected to the main line and provided proper sanitation services.